Zombieschannel/WLAMI/README.md

-# WLA
+# WLAMI
-Windows-Linux-Android SFML project
+Windows-Linux-Android-MacOS-iOS SFML project

-Project template for Windows, Linux, and Android.
+Project template for Windows, Linux, Android, MacOS and iOS.

 Compilation for Windows and Linux can be done with Visual Studio.